Australia So Much to See

 Stylidium calcaratum, Book Triggerplant

 A very tiny pink and white triggerplant with a serrated edge to top petals and darker coloured markings near centre often with the petals outside of these marks being pink, particularly the upper petals.
 One or several flowers to a stem on a low growing plant from a base foliage rosette (at right).
 These tiny flowers are between five and ten millimetres long.
 They fold shut like a book at night.
+They have a nectary spur at the rear of the flower.

 Spring